WAVE++: Capturing Within-Task Variance for Continual Relation Extraction with Adaptive Prompting: Proposed Method

 where $\alpha$ and $\beta$ are hyperparameters.
-The first term in Equation~\eqref{eq:prompt-pool-learning-loss} represents the classification loss.
-Importantly, only the prompt parameters in the current task’s prompt pool $\mathcal{P}_t$ and the final classifier $g_{\phi}$ are updated during task $t$ training.
-The pre-trained BERT model and all previous prompt pools $\mathcal{P}_1, \dots, \mathcal{P}_{t - 1}$ remain frozen.
-By incorporating task-specific prompt pools and label descriptions, we propose a comprehensive training framework that enhances the model's ability to accurately predict relations within each task.
-This approach \emph{improves within-task prediction performance}, thereby contributing to better continual learning performance as shown in Equation~\eqref{eq:cil_decompostion}.
-In the following section, we introduce our strategy to further enhance task-identity inference performance.
+The first term {the standard classification loss.
+Importantly, when training on task $t$, we only update the parameters of the current prompt pool $\mathcal{P}_t$ and the final classifier $g_{\phi}$.} The pre-trained encoder and all previous prompt pools $\mathcal{P}_1, \dots, \mathcal{P}_{t - 1}$ remain frozen.

+{By combining task-specific prompt pools with label descriptions, our framework \emph{improves within-task prediction performance}, a key component of the overall continual learning objective (see Equation~\eqref{eq:cil_decompostion}).
+Next, we introduce our strategy to enhance task-identity inference.}